aircooledcafe/securelee/_posts/2022-08-19-wiregurad-set-up.md

 `sudo wg up wg0`
 `sudo wg down wg0`

-Next is to set up your peers, to do this I created as script as it is tye smae commands each time, so automating it seemed like the approach least likely to fail.
+Next is to set up your peers, to do this I created as script as it's a lot of easy to mess up commands and editing config files, so automating it seemed like the approach least likely to fail.
 It also generates QR code to easily add mobile devices.
 You can find my script on Github [here][script].

 I'm using the official app on my Android mobile, it's basic but dose what is needed download [here][android].
 For iOS I am also using the official app which you can download [here][ios].